Joanna M. Kain

-Joanna M. Jones (née Dorothy Kain, 1930 – 21 July 2017) was a phycologist, marine biologist and diver.
+Joanna M. Jones (née Dorothy Kain, 1930 – 21 July 2017) was a New Zealand-born British phycologist, marine biologist and diver.
 She researched kelp forest ecology adding to the scientific knowledge on its population, reproduction, competition and growth as well as descriptions of subcanopy seaweeds found in kelp forests.
 She was president of the British Phycological Society from 1987 to 1988.

 Early life

 Kain was born in Christchurch in 1930.

 Career

 Kain worked at the Port Erin Marine Laboratory (PEML) until 1991.

 Death

 Jones died on 21 July 2017.